 The city is accepting applications for Emergency Medical Specialists-EMTs through Nov.
 26. The salary is $35,254.
 There is a $54 application fee.

-They treat patients who may have infectious and communicable diseases; work in confined spaces such as under vehicles, trains and buildings; at hazardous material scenes such as a chemical spills or industrial fires or accidents; and at other unconventional locations, such as bridges and highways.
+They treat patients who may have infectious and communicable diseases; work in confined spaces such as under vehicles, trains and buildings; at hazardous-material scenes such as chemical spills or industrial fires or accidents; and at other unconventional locations, such as bridges and highways.

 Medical and psychological guidelines have been established for the position of EMS-EMT, and candidates will be examined to determine whether they can perform the position’s essential functions.

-The position is subject to investigation before appointment.
 Candidates must pay an $88.25 fee for fingerprint screening.
-They also must furnish originals or certified copies of documents, including birth certificates, naturalization papers, proof of any military service, and proof of education, if applicable.
-Investigation must be completed prior to appointment.
+They also must furnish originals or certified copies of documents, including birth certificates, naturalization papers, proof of any military service and proof of education, if applicable.
+Background investigations must be completed prior to appointment.

 Application scores will be determined by an education-and-experience exam.
 Candidates will receive a score of 70 points for meeting the education and certificate requirements listed above.
-After these requirements are met, they will receive additional credit up to a maximum of 100 points based on a variety of factors, including full-time experience in the NYC 911 system performing emergency-medical-service duties while holding a valid NYS Department of Health EMT-Basic certification or EMT-Paramedic certification.
+They will receive additional credit up to a maximum of 100 points based on factors including full-time experience in the NYC 911 system performing emergency-medical-service duties while holding a valid NYS Department of Health EMT-Basic certification or EMT-Paramedic certification.

-The probationary period is 12 months, and probationers will be required to successfully complete a prescribed training course.
-They must also successfully complete the Emergency Vehicle Operations Course (EVOC) prior to the completion of one year in title.
+During a 12-month probationary period, appointees will be required to successfully complete a training course.
+They must also successfully complete the Emergency Vehicle Operations Course (EVOC).

 We depend on the support of readers like you to help keep our publication strong and independent.
 Join us.